Pedro-Beirao/esnake/README.md

 # esnake - Everywhere Snake
 Project that aims to port the classic Snake game to as many platforms as possible

+Some ports are REALLY low effort.

+I just want to explore each of these systems and try to come up with weird control schemes (WII 🤗)

 ## Platforms supported

 PC